 Cultivation of Global Human Resources

-In the fiscal year ended March 31, 2020, 57.4% of the Group’s total net sales came from overseas, a substantial increase from 34.5% in the fiscal year ended March 31, 2010, demonstrating the rapid globalization of our operations.
-Currently, 53.7% of all group employees are working on locations outside of Japan.
+In the fiscal year ended March 31, 2022, 59.0% of the Tsubaki Group’s total net sales came from outside Japan.
+Currently, 51.5% of all group employees are working at locations outside Japan.

 Global Trainees (Tsubakimoto Chain, non-consolidated)

 The 40 new graduates who joined our company in FY 2020 were divided into two groups for our online global training for new employees.
 This four-day program sought to develop familiarity with speaking with people from other countries, promote development of a proactive attitude toward communication, and motivate the participants to learn other languages.
 Under the guidance of an outside lecturer with extensive international experience, participants developed practical communication skills through group work with international students and deepened their understanding of working overseas through a Q&A session with our overseas trainees.